 Children may misperceive the equal sign as an instruction to compute rather than understanding the equal sign as a symbol that shows two expressions have the same value.
 These children will often place a 5 in the blank when given 2 + 3 = _ + 4.
 Practice with addition facts may actually strengthen this misconception if children are repeatedly given left to right “4 plus 2 makes 6” formatted facts.
 This can become a significant stumbling block in a child’s development of algebraic reasoning.

 - Explicitly teach the equal sign means “the same value as.”
 In lower grades you may say, “6 marbles is the same as 4 marbles and 2 marbles.”

 - Avoid the input-output model to describe equations.
-Numbers are not placed into a machine with the answer spit out.
 The equal sign is not an operation that “makes” a number.

 - Represent a variety of equation formats with concrete objects and pictorials.

 - Describe their own representations of equations using “same value as” to express equality.